jamesgiff5/Olist_Ecommerce_Data_project/README.md

 - Measured the average number of days from purchase to delivery for each state.
 - Compared actual delivery times to the estimated delivery dates provided with each order.
 - Results show that **every state had an average delivery time earlier than expected**, meaning the company consistently exceeded delivery expectations.
-- For example, states like São Paulo (SP) had the fastest delivery times (~9 days), while remote regions like Roraima (RR) averaged closer to 30 days — yet still beat the estimated delivery date by over 15 days.
+- For example, states like São Paulo (SP) had the fastest delivery times (~9 days), while remote regions like Roraima (RR) averaged closer to 30 days, yet still beat the estimated delivery date by over 15 days.
 - Detailed comparisons are visible via tooltips on the dashboard’s bar chart.

 [🧾 View SQL Query](sql_queries/delivery_time_by_state.sql)